otrv4/otrv4/otrv4.md

 ## User Profile

-OTRv4 introduces a user profile.
+OTRv4 introduces user profiles.
 The user profile contains the Ed448 long term public key, a shared prekey for offline conversations, information about supported versions, a profile expiration date, a signature of all these, and an optional transition signature.